-Good news: Migraines hurt your head but not your brainAugust 10th, 2012 in Diseases, Conditions, Syndromes /
+Good news: Migraines hurt your head but not your brainAugust 10, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Migraines currently affect about 20 percent of the female population, and while these headaches are common, there are many unanswered questions surrounding this complex disease.
 Previous studies have linked this disorder to an increased risk of stroke and structural brain lesions, but it has remained unclear whether migraines had other negative consequences such as dementia or cognitive decline.
 According to new research from Brigham and Women's Hospital (BWH), migraines are not associated with cognitive decline.